Enable SSO for your app

 In case the consent fails:

 1. The authentication falls back to the sign-in prompt and the app user must sign in to use the bot app.
-The sign-in button pops up in Teams client, and when app user selects it, the Azure AD sign-in page is rendered.
+The sign-in button pops up in Teams client, and when app user selects it, the Microsoft Entra sign-in page is rendered.

 2. The app user signs in and grants access to the bot service.